 If anything up to this point is not clear, please leave a comment below so that I can answer any questions that may arise.

-What is the right way to choose a trading tool?
+What is the right way to choose a trading instrument?

-Traditionally, we value each trading tool for online trading based on several parameters.
+Traditionally, we value each trading instrument for online trading based on several parameters.
 The biggest one is liquidity.
 Liquidity is the ability to buy or sell an asset at any time.

-Allow me to elaborate: Let’s suppose you want to buy the shares of one little-known third-tier company for a million dollars.
-The current share price is $50q.
+Let’s suppose you want to buy the shares of one little-known third-tier company for a million dollars.
+The current share price is $50.
 You have an opportunity to buy 20,000 shares at the current price for a million dollars.

-In reality, however, the sellers on the exchange may only be ready to sell you just 100 shares at the current price, another 150 at a price of $50.50, another 100 for $51, and so on.
-The result is that if you try to buy 20,0000 shares at market price, your total position will be opened at a rate that is higher than the quotes you see might initially indicate.
+In reality, however, the sellers on the exchange may only be ready to sell you just 100 shares at the current price, another 150 for $50.50, another 100 for $51, and so on.
+The result is that if you try to buy 20,000 shares at market price, your total position will be opened at a rate that is higher than you planned.

 This means that the asset’s liquidity was not sufficient to meet your needs.